-The completed form is submitted to the Policy Specialist in SPA.
-In the case of Academic Policies, once satisfied that the form has been completed with due diligence, the Policy Specialist will forward it for decision to Academic Policy Committee.
-For all other policies, the Policy Specialist will be responsible for rendering a decision based on the information on the form and consultation with relevant stakeholders and Policy Owners/Administrators.
+The completed form is submitted to the Manager, Judicial and Academic Affairs.
+In the case of Academic Policies, once satisfied that the form has been completed with due diligence, the Manager, Judicial and Academic Affairs will forward it for decision to Academic Policy Committee.
+For all other policies, the Manager, Judicial and Academic Affairs will be responsible for rendering a decision based on the information on the form and consultation with relevant stakeholders and Policy Owners/Administrators.